The Greatest Story Every Told About The Greatest Man That Ever Lived

 gives gifts to each person according to his choosing.
 If he doesn't give you the gift of tongues,

 maybe you have another gift that is more suited for you.
-However, I do believe that if you really
+However, I do believe that if you

-the same thing as the gift of tongues either.
+is not the same thing as the gift of tongues either.
 The gift of tongues is usually used to convey

 prophecy to the body of Christ, and then someone else interprets the prophecy.
 What we all

 should seek is the baptism of the Holy Spirit which empowers our life for service.
-How we serve
+How we

-God will be different for each of us.
+serve God will be different for each of us.